‘It’s In The Details’

 The baseball card was numbered separately by noted trade card collector Frank Keetz in his book, “Baseball Advertising Trade Cards, 3rd Edition.”
 It was a trade card he identified but did not have a printed title on it.
 Because of that, he catalogued it with a number instead, which is the number in the title shown here.

 214. Boss Pat Cases Trade Cards Checklist

-These are the cards recognized in the series in which the baseball card resides.
+Most of the cards in the series are not sports-related but I have listed the sports ones below.
 Again, you can see the full set here.

 In addition, several others depict games and various activities, such as horse shoes and deep sea diving.